-Sixty-nine acres of what may have been one of Ashford’s original homesteads, the Josias Byles Sanctuary is a 69-acre parcel that was given to Joshua’s Trust in 1988.
+Sixty-nine acres of what may have been one of Ashford’s original homesteads, the Josias Byles Sanctuary was given to Joshua’s Trust in 1988.
 It was part of the original 226 acre Byles farm bought by Josias Byles in 1726.
 His son Ebenezer’s house still stands near the southeast corner of the Sanctuary.

 In 1988, Filmac Associates transferred the property to Joshua’s Trust, after the Birch Hills Condominiums were developed just to the east.

-Running north and back again in a big loop, the .9 mile Yellow Trail takes the visitor through the woods, along Byles Brook, to a viewpoint over the beaver impoundments and back again.
-There is a .4 mile blue-blazed shortcut for those out for a shorter walk, which also loops back to the parking area.
+Running north and back again in a big loop, the 0.9-mile Yellow Trail takes the visitor through the woods, along Byles Brook, to a viewpoint over the beaver impoundments and back again.
+There is a 0.4-mile blue-blazed shortcut for those out for a shorter walk, which also loops back to the parking area.
 The Orange trail, a very short side-trail off the Yellow Loop, takes the visitor uphill to an overlook above a five acre meadow kept in early succession habitat for the benefit of wildlife.
 An unblazed trail leads through the meadow to the neighboring condominium complex.

 About the Property